 Cayman Islands corporations operate under the Companies Law of 1961.
 Their corporate laws attract international business and numerous offshore investors choose to incorporate in their jurisdiction.
 Incorporating in the Cayman Islands is attractive to many because it is a very developed and stable economy, including support from trust companies, lawyers, banks, insurance managers, accountants, administrators, and mutual fund managers.
 Furthermore, companies can find local support services to aid them.

-Benefits of Registering a Company in the Cayman Islands
+Benefits of a Cayman Islands Company

 Why do companies incorporate in Cayman Islands?
 There are many reasons why foreign investors choose the Cayman Islands for incorporation.
 Some of the benefits which Cayman corporations receive include:

 - Stability: The government has always been stable and the economy has remained strong due to its popular banking system, offshore corporations, and tourism.